needle-mirror/com.unity.services.authentication/README.md

   * If you attempt to link when there is already an OpenID Connect account linked to this account, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.AccountLinkLimitExceeded`.
   * If you attempt to unlink without being authorized, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.
   * If you attempt to unlink without having an external id in the player's PlayerInfo, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientUnlinkExternalIdNotFound`.
+* `AuthenticationService.Instance.SignUpWithUsernamePasswordAsync`
+  * This triggers the sign-up of the player with username and password.
+  * If you attempt to sign up while already signed in or currently signing in, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.
+* `AuthenticationService.Instance.SignInWithUsernamePasswordAsync`
+  * This triggers the sign-in of the player with username and password.
+  * If you attempt to sign in while already signed in or currently signing in, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.
+* `AuthenticationService.Instance.AddUsernamePasswordAsync`
+  * This function creates username and password credentials to an existing account.
+The player can later sign-in with the recently added username/password account.
+  * If you attempt to link with an account that is already linked with another player, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.AccountAlreadyLinked`.
+  * If you attempt to link without being authorized, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.
+* `AuthenticationService.Instance.UpdatePasswordAsync`
+  * This function updates the password for a username/password account.
+  * If you update the user password while signed out the user will still be signed out.
+  * If you update the user password while signed in the user will be signed in again.
+  * If you attempt to update the user password while currently signing in, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.
 * `AuthenticationService.Instance.DeleteAccountAsync()`
     * This function attempts to permanently delete the current player account.
     * If you attempt to delete without being authorized, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.